maxproske/learn-supply-chain-security/README.md

 ## Core concepts

 - **Supply Chain Security** protects the code and infrastructure turns an idea into running software.
-  - Some regulators now demand it: Executive Order (EO) 14028 in the US, Cyber Resilience Act (CRA) in the EU.
+  - Some regulators now demand it: a 20221 Executive Order (EO) 14028 in the US, Cyber Resilience Act (CRA) in the EU.
 - **SLSA** (Supply-chain Levels for Software Artifacts) is a maturity framework.
 You can start a security noob at level 1, and work your way up.
 - **NIST SP 800** is a US enterprise risk-management guidance for security handbooks.
 - **CycloneDX** and **SPDX** are **SBOM** (Software Bill Of Materials) formats recommended in CISA.